-Construction of the IPP project began in August 2016 with the start of civil works.
-The project is scheduled to initially deliver a power of 940MW from April to October 2018, and generate full capacity of 1,509MW from April 2019.
+Construction of the IPP began in August 2016 with the start of civil works.
+The project was scheduled to initially deliver a power of 940MW from April to October 2018, and generate a full capacity of 1,509MW from April 2019.

 Ibri power project background